Jackspence49/to-the-pub-backend/docs/recurring-events-api.md

 - `recurrence_end_date`: Same as start date
 - `recurrence_days`: null

 ### Daily
 - `recurrence_pattern`: "daily"
-- Creates instance every day between start and end dates
+- Creates instance every day between start and end date, or for the specified number of occurrences
 - `recurrence_days`: ignored

 ### Weekly
 - `recurrence_pattern`: "weekly"
 - `recurrence_days`: Array of weekdays [0-6] where 0=Sunday
-- Creates instances on specified days each week
+- Creates instances on specified days each week, until end date or for the specified number of occurrences

 ### Monthly
 - `recurrence_pattern`: "monthly"
 - `recurrence_days`: ignored (not required)
-- Creates instances on the same day of month as the start date
+- Creates instances on the same day of month as the start date, until end date or for the specified number of occurrences

+### Yearly
+- `recurrence_pattern`: "yearly"
+- `recurrence_days`: ignored (not required)
+- Creates instances on the same month and day as the start date, until end date or for the specified number of occurrences

 ## Benefits